monobilisim/mono-earthquake/README.md

 ### Running the API

-By default, the API will be available at `http://localhost:8000`.
+By default, the API binds itself to `http://0.0.0.0:8000`.

 ### API Documentation

-Once the API is running, you can access the Swagger documentation at `http://localhost:8000/docs`.
+Once the API is running, you can access the Swagger documentation at `http://127.0.0.1:8000/docs`.

 ## Data Structure